Register Your Business in a New State

 Here’s what we can do.

-- Register your business with the state business officials.
-This means gathering information, filing paperwork, and generally dealing with the headache of bureaucracy so you don’t have to.
+This means gathering information, filing paperwork, and generally dealing with the headache of bureaucracy so you don’t have to. - Serve as your business’ Registered Agent.

-- Serve as your business’ Registered Agent.
 You must have a registered agent that resides in the state you’re doing business in.
 So if you live in Tennessee and want to expand to North Carolina, you need a business or person who can accept legal mail during regular business hours in both states.
-Lucky for you, we can be your registered agent in any U.S. state.
+Lucky for you, we can be your registered agent in any U.S. state. - Compliance filings.

-- Compliance filings.
 A tricky part of expanding is remembering the different reports and fees due to more than one Secretary of State.
 Our compliance service takes care of things for you.
 There’s no initial fee.
 90 days before your reports are due, we’ll send you a reminder, giving you the option to file yourself or hire us to do it for you.
-You can cancel any time until we file the report.
+You can cancel any time until we file the report. - Open a virtual office.

-- Open a virtual office.
 Even if you absolutely love commuting on the interstate, there are going to be times someone wants to reach you when you’re in the other state.
-We’ve got reliable, affordable phone service, mail forwarding, business email accounts, and a local business address.
+We’ve got reliable, affordable phone service, mail forwarding, professional email accounts, and a local business address. - Create an instantly functional business identity.

-- Create an instantly functional business identity.
-Including a custom website with an unique domain name, top notch security, and hosted by us, your business identity is an online presence that lets you instantly connect with an entirely new market.
-Whether you never got around to setting up a digital footprint when you first opened your business or you want to add new state-specific websites, we can get you set up in less than ten minutes with less than ten clicks.
+Get a business address, domain name, open-source website, business email, phone line, and Brand Protection, everything you need to establish a business identity in a new state.
+Whether you never got around to setting up a digital footprint or you want to create a state-specific website and brand, we can get you set up in less than ten minutes with less than ten clicks.
 The best news?
-It’s all free for 90 days so you can test it out before committing.
+It’s all free.

 In other words, we’re a one stop shop to expanding your business into any and all US states.
 If you want to get everything you need done right, spend ten minutes with us and we’ll launch your business wherever you want it to go.